wangyu09/exkaldi/README.md

 `frameShift`   _stride windows width, milliseconds, default = 10_
 `melBins`   _numbers of mel bins, default = 23_
 `windowType`   _window function, default = 'povey'_
-`useUtt`   _when file is a wave file, you can name its utterance id, default = "MAIN"_
 `useSuffix`   _when file is a scp file but withou 'scp' suffix, you can declare its file suffix, default = None_
 `config`   _another configure setting method_
-`outFile`   _if it is file name, save result as file and return file path.
+`asFile`   _if it is true, save result as file and return file path.
 Or return KaldiArk, default = False_

 ### compute_plp(wavFile,_**other parameters_)